 For now we're experimenting with 'little bets', to see what people want more of.
 There are a few things bubbling away.
 At this point you can check out:

 Our newsletter - comes out every few weeks, with news about what we're doing, and one or two ideas about crisis, distress, and big feelings.
 Sign up to our mailing list below to get this.
-Click here for a sample issue.
+Click here for past issues.

 Our book club for feelings - We explore different ways of thinking about crisis and emotional distress, with fellow travellers.
 Our ‘readings’ can be anything from NPR's Invisibilia to Pema Chodron, a Buddhist nun, talking about how lucky you are if your life falls apart.
 Read more about how to get involved here.

 Where is the Big Feels Club?

 We're based in Melbourne, Australia.
 We're also currently exploring how we might start some experiments elsewhere in Australia, New Zealand, and around the world.
 Some of the things we have planned will be available online too.
 If you’re a particularly keen bean who’d like to get something happening in your hometown, send us an email with some information about yourself and your idea.

 Who are you people?